 - An SFI in an entity that can reasonably be expected to economically benefit from a research project at USC.

 The conflicted individual must inform the Office of Culture, Ethics and Compliance of any relevant changes in either the research project or the financial interest after the approval of the management plan.
+The conflicted individual is also responsible for providing annual updates on the research project, the status of the financial interest, and compliance with the management plan. f the management plan.
 The conflicted individual is also responsible for providing annual updates on the research project, the status of the financial interest, and compliance with the management plan.

-PHS-specific COI in Research Procedures
+PHS-specific FCOI in Research Procedures

 Review Requirements